CNC Wired Remote Controller

 * Version 1.1 of GRBL is the first version that supports jogging (as distinct from simply moving the axis with G commands).

 The project was constructed as a wired controller using 5V UART serial communication at 115200 baud.
-It could easily be expanded to an unwired controller using a pair of NRF24L01 modules, or equivalent.
+It could easily be expanded to an unwired controller using a pair of NRF24L01 modules, a pair of ESP8266/32 using ESP_NOW, or equivalent.

 Parts